-As things stand, you would see what the state gives you and then tack on an additional $600.
+As things stand, you would tack on $600 to what the state gives you.
 Currently the maximum in Florida is $275 per week.
-However, senators have urged governors to cap this to a maximum of what you were making before you were laid off.
+However, senators have urged governors to cap this to a maximum of what you were earning before you were laid off.

 Yes.
 The length of time you can receive unemployment benefits for has increased from three months to 4.
 They have also made it easier to qualify. (see below)